eyoul/alx-backend-python/0x00-python_variable_annotations/README.md

 # 0x00.
 Python - Variable Annotations
 <img src="https://i.redd.it/y9y25tefi5401.png" alt="" loading="lazy" style="">

+# Learning Objectives
+## General
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

+## Type annotations in Python 3
+## How you can use type annotations to specify function signatures and variable types
+## Duck typing
+## How to validate your code with mypy
 ## Tasks :page_with_curl:

 * **0. Basic annotations - add**